YasmineHajar/DegreeCertificate/README.md

 The python code, the certificate template and the excel sheet of students need to be in the same folder.

 A new folder with the populated word documents will be created in a folder within.

+This contains the second version of excel sheet